 My Mommy-heart burned fever-hot with anger.
-Ever since the secret “emergency” deacon’s meeting a month before, this gentleman had been placing his deacons at the back door of the church to act as crowd control so that the “more mature members could enjoy a sermon without distraction.”
-He complained about how many times the doors swung open for a child to get a drink, use the restroom, visit the mothers room, and insisted that with each squeaky entrance and exit, his valuable worship experience had significantly diminished.
+Ever since the secret “emergency” deacon’s meeting a month before, this gentleman had been placing his deacons at the back door of the church to act as crowd control so that the “more mature members could enjoy a sermon without distraction” from kids.
+He complained about how many times the doors swung open for a kid to get a drink, use the restroom, visit the mothers room, and insisted that with each squeaky entrance and exit, his valuable worship experience had significantly diminished.
 In order to restore holiness and reverence in our sanctuary, he was convinced that our children need to be better controlled.
 And if us parents weren’t going to do it, than he was.

 But then, he did it.
 And it was no laughing matter.
 Once a kid walked out, he forbade them entrance back in.
 A parent would have to go and pick up their unattended child, andthen the parent was not allowed back through the sanctified swinging doors either.
 By the end ofthe service, half the congregation ended up milling about in the lobby, while God’s holy select sat in a noiseless sanctuary in pure bliss.

 “Mommy,” little Caleb asked me that day, “why doesn’t that man want us to learn about Jesus?”